MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-support-options.md

 ---
-title: Power BI Pro, Power BI Premium, and Fabric support options
+title: Power BI and Fabric support overview
-description: This article describes how users of Power BI Pro, Power BI Premium, and Fabric can access self-service and assisted support options.
+description: This article describes how users of Power BI and Fabric an overview of the support
 author: mihart
 ms.author: kfollis
-ms.reviewer: ''
+ms.reviewer: mihart
 ms.service: powerbi
 ms.subservice: pbi-troubleshooting
 ms.topic: troubleshooting